-The project, which will be built in two stages, will feature a total of 16 pumps on final completion with a capacity of approximately 16 MW for each application.
+The project, which will be built in two stages, will feature a total of 16 pumps on final completion with a capacity of approximately 16 MW for by boilers."
+According to Tulokas, there are a large number of projects where companies are opting for this hybrid, boiler plus HP, approach.